 Four Corners Snow and Avalanche Workshop Overview

-Silverton Avalanche School invites you to the 2020 Four Corners Snow and Avalanche Workshop.
+FROM 2019: Silverton Avalanche School invites you to the 2019 Four Corners Snow and Avalanche Workshop.
 4SAW is a continuing education and networking opportunity for avalanche practitioners and recreationists in the mountains of Southwest Colorado, Northwest New Mexico, Northern Arizona and Southern Utah.
 The Four Corners Snow & Avalanche Workshop will address avalanche operations, current snow and avalanche scientific research, technical innovations, avalanche safety, and celebrating mountain culture.
 Talks cover research, education and how to apply new tools for the avalanche professional and backcountry enthusiast.
 4SAW compliments the workshops held by Colorado Avalanche Information Center and Utah Avalanche Center and is funded by the American Avalanche Association.
 4SAW is an opportunity to hear from leading avalanche practitioners and take the next step in your backcountry education.

 With arguably the most avalanche-prone snowpack in North America, notoriously steep terrain, extreme avalanche-prone highway corridors, and endless recreational opportunities for backcountry skiers, snowboarders, snowshoers and snowmobilers, our region has long been a hotbed for the study of snow and avalanches.
 Hosting 4SAW in Silverton provides participants with an unparalleled opportunity to discuss pure and applied science together with the practical duties of avalanche safety and mitigation.
 Attendees will gain invaluable information from well-respected professionals that will build on past concepts and stimulate new ideas to further understanding of avalanches and backcountry terrain.